ibm-cloud-docs/messages-for-rabbitmq/connecting-cli-client.md

 # Connecting with the RabbitMQ Management Plugin
+{: #management-plugin}

 {{site.data.keyword.messages-for-rabbitmq_full}} deployments have the RabbitMQ management plugin enabled by default, which enables access to your RabbitMQ from a web browser, API, or from the command-line.

 ## RabbitMQ Management UI

-The URL connection information is in the "https" section of your [connection strings](./howto-getting-connection-strings.html).
+The URL connection information is in the "https" section of your [connection strings](/docs/services/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings).
 The table contains a breakdown for reference.

 Field Name|Index|Description
 ----------|-----|-----------